gronostajo/copernicus-api/README.md

 `listen()` returns `True` if listening ends due to incoming event, or `False` if listening times out.

 Do not rely on `listen()` timeouts for time counting, as incoming events can cause `listen()` to return prematurely.

+## Having problems?

+You can enable debug messages by supplying `debug=True` to the constructor:

+    api = Copernicus(debug=True)

+API will print all incoming and outgoing byte values, so that you can compare them with raw byte values on [AGH Copernicus homepage](http://home.agh.edu.pl/~tszydlo/copernicus/).